 - Full upfront payment of fees before the course starts or

 An approved payment plan (see Payment Plan section below).
-Course fees are protected by a fair and reasonable refund policy as defined by the
+Course fees are protected by a fair and reasonable refund policy as defined by the Department of Education and Training

 Students of professional development/short courses are also required to pay a non-refundable deposit, with the fees balance to be paid before the course starts.
 For a full breakdown of fees payable, refer to “Course Payments” in the “Additional Information” document in the Enrolment Form on our website.